ashwinprakashnair-cmyk/Wind_Mini_Project/README.md

 </table>

 <blockquote>
   <b>Note:</b> This project uses real, published SCADA data — not a synthetic approximation.
-The full source dataset spans January–December 2022 (369,731 records); August was selected as a representative one-month subset with the widest variety of operational status codes (10 distinct combinations).
+The full source dataset spans January–December 2022 (369,731 records); August was selected as a representative one-month subset with the widest variety of operational status codes (19 distinct combinations: 10 Turbine status + 3 Grid status + 6 System status values — more than any other month).
 </blockquote>

 <p>